The ‘Needs to Know’

 After about 100 yards the Midshires Way goes off to the right – ignore & keep heading to the wood.
 There’s fab views on both sides now – can you see the lift tower?

 9. Cross the bridge into Nun Wood & just keep straight on.
 What a fabulous little wood this is, teeming with wildlife – it was here about 10 yards ahead 3 partridges appeared quite startling

 The footpath comes straight out into another field so bear slightly right following the track with the hedge on your right & now head for Burn Wood in the distance

-At the end of the woods go through the gate & turn left following the hedge on your left until you come to a concrete track (nice farmhouse on the right)
+At the end of the wood look out for the gate on your right.
+Go through the gate & turn immediately left then follow the hedge on your left until you come to a concrete track.

 All I’ll say now is about 100 yards from the farm out comes a scruffy mutt aged about 108 that decides to woof & challenge us

 After seeing off the mutt head right up the track below (the green dotted footpath alongside the green strip in the map above)…

 Again it’s quite a trek up here, especially with the geriatric mutt trying to appear threatening behind (come on if you think you’re hard enough – ha!) but keep going until you hit the road.

 12. Head straight across over the road & continue to follow the track

 At the end of the track we pass under the old railway again & then turn sharp left onto the new well marked farm track